andersonlribeiro/challenge/README.md

 * Documentation (at least a basic README)
 * Automated server setup (usage of Chef, Ansible, Saltstack, Docker, Vagrant, ...)
 * Communication through issues / pull requests
+* Writes and is familiar with multiple languages (Ruby, Clojure, Haskell, Java, Go ..)

 * for using VIM you get extra points (of course) :)